-At the same time, our state institutions of post-secondary education–as so many in other states–find it necessary to provide remediation classes in math and English to 50% or more of the freshmen who do go to college after high school.
+The encouragement seems to be misplaced, considering that institutions of post-secondary education find it necessary to provide remediation classes in math and English to 50% or more of the freshmen who do go to college after high school.

 Educators, politicians, and parents would do well to ease up on promoting universal college attendance, and give serious attention to what is going on in grades 7-12.

 For the majority of American children, high school is more important than college.
 ForÂ most young people, high school is the end of formal education.
 Moreover, about a million children who begin kindergarten do not remain in school past the eighth or ninth grades.

 In earlier generation, a high school diploma represented the completion of a high level of formal education.
 For most people, completing the eighth grade was sufficient preparation for most occupations.
 Nowadays, instead of viewing those last four years of free formal education as a time to acquire advanced skills and knowledge, AmericansÂ seem to view high school as an extension of childhood, a time in which “kids can be kids” before having to think about the “real world.”

 News bulletin: High school IS the real world.